 - Allow plenty of clearance.
 Maintain a safe distance between your car and large trucks and be a cautious driver.
 Large trucks create wind currents that can threaten your vehicle's stability when you are close.
 Also, frequently, semi-trailers have tire blowouts, which can send debris into the road.
 Tailgating a truck is dangerous because you don't have a cushion of safety if the truck stops in front of you unexpectedly.

 - Adverse driving conditions make a difference for every vehicle on the road.
-Allow trucks at least four-six seconds of space when there is rain, snow, smoke, or fog and you're traveling on the highway.
+Allow trucks at least four-six seconds of space when there is rain, snow, smoke or fog and you are traveling on the highway.

 Safety Tips for Miami Truck Drivers

 - Safety starts with the pre-trip inspection.
 Ensuring your truck is in safe operating order and compliant with state and federal regulations helps guard against mechanical breakdowns.
 A pre-trip inspection takes around 15 minutes and can save you time and money in the future.